 - (a) General Policies. - (1) Annual Budget.
 On an annual basis, the Control Authority shall prepare a Sewer Utility budget.
 The budgeted revenues shall be sufficient to cover projected Operation, Maintenance and replacement Costs of the Sewer Utility. - (2) Review of User Rates.
 A review of the User charge System shall be conducted at least every two years.
 The purposes of this review shall be to maintain the proportionality between Users and User Classes of the user charge System, and to ensure that adequate revenues are available in the event of increasing Operation, Maintenance, and replacement Costs, and to adhere to debt coverage requirements in connection with a Clean Water Fund Loan Financial Assistance Agreement.
 The charges established hereunder may be developed using either a utility ratemaking method, which would include Recovery of Operation and Maintenance Costs plus depreciation and a return on investment, or a cash-based ratemaking method, which would include Recovery of Operation and Maintenance Costs, debt service payments, capital outlay, taxes and a deposit to the equipment Replacement Fund. - (3) Accounts and Funds.
 Income and revenues derived by the Sewer Utility shall be placed in an account which is separate and distinct from the General Fund.
 An equipment replacement reserve fund shall be maintained with the purpose of providing for the replacement of mechanical equipment in order to maintain the capacity and performance for which the System was designed.
 Other segregated funds, for example, a debt reserve fund, may be established and maintained as necessary. - (4) Audits.
 The Common Council shall cause an annual audit of the financial report of the Sewer Utility to be made, and shall make the audit report available for inspection during regular business hours. - (b) Impact Fee.
-An Impact Fee shall be imposed upon developers to allocate the costs of required public infrastructure including Sanitary Interceptor Sewers, sewage pumping stations, and sewage force mains_in accordance with WMC Chapter $\S4.10$, as amended from time to time. - (c) Sewer Connection Charge.
-All Users making a new Connection to the Systemor upsizing the water supply meter(s) or Meter Equivalent(s) shall pay a sewerConnection Charge to the City.
-The Connection Charge shall be for recovery of the proportionate share of the Capital Costs for excess capacity in the Collection System reserved for new development.
-The Charge shall be established based upon the size of the water supply meter(s) or Meter Equivalent(s) for the connected property.
-Where the water supply meter(s) or
+An Impact Fee shall be imposed upon developers to allocate the costs of required public infrastructure including Sanitary Interceptor Sewers, sewage pumping stations, and sewage force mains in accordance with WMC Chapter 4. - shall pay a sewer Connection Charge to the City.
+The Charge shall be for recovery of the proportionate share of the Capital Costs for excess capacity in the Collection System reserved for new development.
+The Charge shall be established based upon the size of the water supply meter or Meter Equivalent for the connected property.
+The Charge shall be proposed by the Board of Public Works to the Common Council, and set by the Common Council.
+A Connection

-Meter Equivalent(s) are upsized, the difference in the current Connection Charge between the previous and new meter(s) or Meter Equivalent(s) shall be paid.
-The Connection Charge shall be proposed by the Board of Public Works to the Common Council, and set by the Common Council.
-A Connection Charge Schedule shall be published by the Department of Public Works.
-The Connection Charge shall be reviewed at least annually, and amended as necessary to reflect costs.
+Charge Schedule shall be published by the Department of Public Works.
+The Charge shall be reviewed at least annually, and amended as necessary to reflect costs.
 The Connection Charge shall be billed by the Water Utility.